Blood and Cardiovascular diseasesDiseases and conditions

 Stress and Skin

-Stress worsens skin conditions.
-It accelerates aging.
+Stress worsens skin conditions, it accelerates aging.
 Effective stress management is key.

 The Role of Skincare